apivideo/chyronavideo/README.md

 ![](https://github.com/apivideo/API_OAS_file/blob/master/apivideo_banner.png)

-api.video is an API that encodes on the go to facilitate immediate playback, enhancing viewer streaming experiences across multiple devices and platforms.
-You can stream live or on-demand online videos within minutes.
+<h1 align="center">api.video Chyron a video</h1>

+[api.video](https://api.video) is the video infrastructure for product builders.
+Lightning fast video APIs for integrating, scaling, and managing on-demand & low latency live streaming features in your app.

-# watermarkavideo
+# chyronavideo

 A fork of record a video (description below)

-The additional usage allows you ato add a watermark either on the frontend (by adding to the canvas) or backend (added to the video by FFMOEG).
+The additional usage allows you to add a watermark and text to the video being uploaded to api.video.
+This version fork does not offer a live stream option.

+## Updated November 2021 with progressive upload.
+This feature allows for video upload while still recording, making the process easier and faster for your users.

 # recordavideo